pkozul/ha-tts-bluetooth-speaker/README.md

 pactl set-card-profile bluez_card.00_2F_AD_12_0D_42 a2dp_sink
 ```

 Check again and validate it is using a2dp.
 For some reason this setting doesn't always stick, but after a few reboots, mine switche dto a2dp and didn't switch back.
 It's unclear why.
-The

 ### 9) Start using it in HA